Framingham Flyer Garden

-The Framingham Flyer Farms Courtyard is located at the Framingham High School.
-It is conveniently enclosed between buildings allowing protection from wildlife as well as providing a greenhouse effect to promote growth.
-The garden is utilized spring, summer and fall each year.
-Our chefs at the High school use each harvest to create a vast array of fresh and nutritious menu options for the entire Framingham School District.
+The Framingham Flyer Farms Courtyard is located at Framingham High School.
+It is conveniently enclosed between buildings, allowing protection from wildlife as well as providing a greenhouse effect to promote growth.
+The garden is utilized in spring, summer and fall each year.
+Our chefs at the high school use each harvest to create a vast array of fresh and nutritious menu options for the entire Framingham School District.

 Tomatoes, Potatoes, Corn, Carrots, Brussels Sprouts, Basil, Roses and Other Flowers

 Want to get involved?